 Ironically, if Ward was indeed a Soviet agent it means that the turmoil he unleashed destabilised Macmillan and Douglas-Home and ushered the Labour Party back into office after thirteen years in opposition at the next election.
 Wilson had visited the Soviet Union on a number of occasions and was not as gung-ho about NATO or deploying nuclear arms as the Tories had been.
 Moreover, he would refuse to send British troops to support the US Army in its fight against the communist insurrection in Vietnam.

-The fall of the Tories was hardly planned by Moscow; clearly more the result of chaos and cock up than conspiracy.
-Nonetheless, Moscow must have relished the collapse of the Tories on account of the intrigues of their comrade in London, Stephen Ward.
-At the very least, it was compensation for the dismantling of his UK spy network, Blunt’s exposure as traitor and the noose that was tightening around the neck of D-G Hollis.
+Toppling the Tories was hardly planned by Moscow; clearly more happenstance than machination.
+Indeed, there has never been any indication that the KGB was behind any of the press stories that appeared in the international media at a time when the British press was refusing to break the Profumo story.
+Nonetheless, Moscow must have relished the demise of the Tories on account of the intrigues of their comrade in London, Stephen Ward.
+At the very least, it was compensation for the disruption occasioned to his UK spy network, Blunt’s exposure as traitor and the noose that was tightening around the neck of D-G Hollis.
 Captain Ivanov had been recalled to Russia before the scandal erupted.

-Ward’s treachery would also provide a rational explanation for the determined and malicious manner in which the Establishment set out to destroy him and thereby his access to people who might have had secrets to disclose.
+Ward’s treachery would also provide a rational explanation for the determined and malicious manner in which the Establishment set out to destroy him and thereby deny him access to people who might have had secrets to disclose.
 He became a social leper shunned by all and sundry after he was portrayed as a pimp who procured teenage girls for his debauched circle of friends.
+He ended up committing suicide at the tail end of his trial.
 Blunt was a beaten docket by this stage and in no position to help him while D-G Hollis – if indeed he was a traitor – was not able to save either of his comrades.

 Keeler was punished severely too.
 She was charged with committing perjury.
 She pleaded guilty and received a nine-month sentence of which she served four and a half in prison.